The Philippines: Market Profile

 Major Economic Indicators

 - Consumer price inflation is expected to rise to 3.6% in 2017 from 1.8% in 2016, mainly due to higher housing, utilities, transport and education costs.
 The Philippine central bank kept the policy rate unchanged at 3% in December 2016.

 - Philippine exports increased by 12.2% YOY to US$47.7 billion in the first nine months of 2017, whereas imports increased by 7.4% YOY to US$66.7 billion during the same period.

 - Hong Kong’s total exports to the Philippines increased by 9.8% YOY to US$2 billion in the first seven months of 2017, while imports from the country increased by 29.8% YOY to US$5.4 billion.

 Current Economic Situation

 The Philippine economy is expected to maintain strong growth of 6.8% in 2017 on the back of a robust service sector.
-The IMF expects the Philippines to maintain similar GDP growth in 2017 on the back of continued domestic demand and modest fiscal stimulus, which will spur it to be the fastest growing economy among the five largest ASEAN economies in 2016.
+The IMF expects the Philippines to maintain similar GDP growth in 2017 on the back of continued domestic demand and modest fiscal stimulus.
+The country is projected to be the fastest-expanding major ASEAN economy over the next 5 years.

 The Philippines economy grew by 6.4% year-on-year (YOY) in the first half of 2017.
 Industry and services expanded by 7.3% and 6.1% YOY respectively in this period.
 Consumer price inflation has stayed within the target band (3%±1%) in the same period.
 The Philippine central bank has kept its benchmark interest rate unchanged at 3% since June 2016.